hemanth/functional-programming-jargon/fp-for-everybody/ch1-functions.md

 A significant word that will come up again later is "morphism".
 Strictly speaking, a morphism is just a relationship between two things but in the context of functional programming we can simplify to say that morphisms are just pure functions.
 That is, a function represents a relationship between it's input (domain) and output (codomain).

-_Author note: Should we talk about domain and codomain here?_

 > Morphism - A relationship between two things.
 E.g. a pure function